 Tjanara is a Wakka Wakka Wulli Wulli Traditional Owner from Central Queensland who was born in the outback at Longreach in central western Queensland.
-Tjanara is an academic teacher and researcher who is currently an Adjunct Assistant Professor in Indigenous Studies at the University of Canberra whilst completing her PhD at ANU full time.
-Tjanara taught and researched at UC prior to coming to ANU as a full time scholar.
-As an Adjunct, Tjanara is involved in the UC CIRI (Collaborative Indigenous Research Initiative) as an Executive Committee Member and Researcher.
+Tjanara is an academic teacher and researcher who completed her PhD at ANU in 2018.
+Tjanara was an Assistant Professor at the University of Canberra (UC) prior to coming to ANU.
+At UC Tjanara was involved in the establishment of UC CIRI (Collaborative Indigenous Research Initiative) as an Executive Committee Member and Researcher.
 Tjanara is also an Associate Member of the National Indigenous Research Knowledge's Network based at QUT.

 Tjanara has taught at Southern Cross University, University of Queensland, Charles Sturt University, the Australian College of Applied Psychology, University of Sydney, the University of Tasmania as Lecturer and Senior Lecturer.
 Tjanara has also been the Director of Aboriginal Education Units at Charles Sturt University 1990-1994 and the University of Melbourne 2005-2006 and was a member of the NSW National Aboriginal & Torres Strait Islander State Education Policy Committee under the Keating Government (NATSIEP).
 Tjanara has been a Ministerial Appointee to the SAAP (Supported Accommodation) and HAAC (Home and Community Care) National Programs Ministerial Committees in the 1980's and sat on the Queensland Disability Council Board and the NSW Housing Appeals Tribunal during the 1990's.